trimble-oss/website-modus.trimble.com/content/components/xr/lists/_index.md

 List items can contain actions represented by icons.

-Lists act like buttons, that means by default they react to the push action of the index finger of users (see Touch).
+Lists act like buttons, that means by default they react to the push action of the index finger of users.

 They can encompass two outcomes, which can exclusively be combined through a pre-command, usually a button, that would toggle the two default interactions, namely:

-- Open = access relevant information
+- **Open:** access relevant information
-- Select = mark list item(s) for further action, example delete
+- **Select:** mark list item(s) for further action (e.g., delete)

 ## Usage